 We start dating sometimes because we need someone else to fill in our own personal need for attention; we break up when we think someone else will better suit that need, or will make us more socially acceptable.
-We manipulate situations at work in order to get promoted, or perhaps to simply avert being fired.
+We manipulate situations at work in order to get promoted, or perhaps to simply avoid being fired.
 We ignore people who are in need because we think they might latch on to us and cause us to lose some face in the community, and we despise people who do the same to us.
 We envy others who have what we want, and scorn others who can't have what we got.
 Yes: nobody dies most of the time, but once in a while some child gets aborted because we think our idea of a good time should include using another person's body for our own cheap thrills.

 We don't want to admit it, but the truth is this: we are really are like Britney and Lindsey and Cesar Armando Laurean, even if it is not to the same degree.

 That's what "all have sinned and fall short of the glory of God" means.
 It means that we are all under judgment, and that (if we take our Calvinism seriously for a moment) it is really only because God intends to save at all that any of us don't wind up going farther and farther down the dark alley of our own desires until we don't have any choice but to mug or be mugged, to rape or be raped.